kristiansigston/kristian-sigston-take-home-test/README.md

 I can see very little of the app to consider UI/UX changes without seeing the rest of the app and how it would impact other parts of the product and hence overall desgin and feel.
+Currency conversion function would be good but doubtless you already have that.